 Of melodies that preserve the soul of North Vietnam passed from generation to generation through oral traditions

 Quan Ho or Alternate singing is a Vietnamese folk music style has origins in Bac Ninh and Bac Giang in particular and in Red River Delta in general.
 The Quan Ho is often performed in spring festivals that follow the celebration of Tết such as Lim festival or festivals of Quan Ho villages…

-Traditional Quan Ho has no audience and no instrumental music, is simply a form of conversation between the singers.
-Modern Quan Ho is open to audience and there might be dancing and instrumental music added to the performance.
+Traditional Quan Ho has no audience and no instrumental music is simply a form of a conversation between the singers.
+Modern Quan Ho is open to the audience and there might be dancing and instrumental music added to the performance.
 Nowadays, Quan Ho is brought on stage, broadcasted and made into CDs and DVDs very commonly.

 Quan Ho stands for the friendship custom between villages.
-The male singers from different village will make friends with the female singers from other village or vice versa.
-To protect this pure friendship, there was a rule that men and women from these villages are not allowed to marry each others.
+The male singers from the different village will make friends with the female singers from another village or vice versa.
+To protect this pure friendship, there was a rule that men and women from these villages are not allowed to marry each other.
 But as of today, this rule can be considered as no longer exist and there are many love stories with happy endings of liền anh and liền chị.

 Ca Tru Singing